maro222/monty/README.md

   - it finds an error in the file
   - an error occured
 - If you can’t malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status EXIT_FAILURE.

+### ALX Team project
+## Contributers:

+- Omar Farouk
+- Amal Dahshan

+## Purpose:

+The goal of this project is to create an interpreter for Monty ByteCodes files.

+## **Usage:** monty file
+  - where file is the path to the file containing Monty byte code